matejsarlija/matejsarlija/README.md

 - ~ "I look for value, wherever it can be found."

-- I can remember the the URL for Google's Colab without google-ing.
+- I can remember the URL for Google's Colab without google-ing.